manuGil/lecture-notes/collab-notes/lesson-2-2.md

 > You should see that the local repository is missing the line(s) you added to the cloned repository.

 e.
-To retrieve update of the remote and merge the, we can use the `git pull` command.
+To retrieve updates from the remote and merge them, we can use the `git pull` command.
 Let's merge the in the remote to our local repository.
+Git

 ```shell
 git pull origin